 Tokyo is subdivided into 23 wards or districts, which are large areas with their own city governments.
-Although you’re likely to visit a number of wards, you’ll probably spend the majority of your time in the main areas of the city, including the city’s busiest and most diverse ward – Shinjuku.
-This is where you’ll find the gay neighbourhood and the most concentrated dose of queer travel Japan offers.
+Although you’re likely to visit several wards, you’ll probably spend most of your time in the main areas of the city, including the city’s busiest and most diverse ward – Shinjuku.
+This is where you’ll find the gay neighborhood and the most concentrated dose of queer travel Japan offers.

-Northeast of Shinjuko station is Tokyo’s red light district, with numerous bars, restaurants, smoky and noisy pachinko parlors, love motels and nightclubs.
-Near the seedy red light district is Ni¬-chome district, a cluster of older low rise buildings with hundreds of gay--oriented establishments.
+Northeast of Shinjuku station is Tokyo’s red-light district, with numerous bars, restaurants, smoky and noisy pachinko parlors, love motels and nightclubs.
+Near the seedy red-light district is the Ni-chome district, a cluster of older low-rise buildings with hundreds of establishments oriented towards gay men.

-Despite the hundreds of gay bars in Tokyo, there are only a few options for non¬-Japanese speaking customers.
-Our best advice would be to start at Advocates Café.
-Make friends here with a local or two, and they can help you explore some of the bars that are lesser-known.
+Despite the hundreds of gay bars in Tokyo, there are only a few options for non-Japanese-speaking customers.
+Our best advice would be to start at Aiiro Cafe.
+Make friends here with a local or two, and they can help you explore some of the bars that are lesser known.

-Tokyo is a hard-working city and the bar scene can be quiet on weeknights.
+Tokyo is a hard-working city, and the bar scene can be quiet on weeknights.
 Many locals clear out just before midnight to catch the last subway or train home.
-On weekends, the scene gets busy around 9 or 10, and can stay busy through ‘til 5am, when the trains start running again.
+On weekends, the scene gets busy around 9 or 10, and can stay busy until 5am, when the trains start running again.

 OutAsia Travel offers night tours of Shinjuku — basically a gay guide to bring you to two or three of the bars that welcome foreigners, and generally show you around.

 Even with good directions, it’s not easy to find many places.
-Be sure to look up for signs, as many bars aren’t on street level.
+Be sure to gaze upward for signs, as many bars aren’t on street level.

 At most bars, you’ll pay a cover charge with your first drink, and the bar master, or Mamasan (owner/manager), will be your genial host.
-They’ll making introductions, help guys meet and mingle, and generally ensuring that everyone’s comfortable and having a good time.
+They’ll make introductions, help guys meet and mingle, and generally ensure everyone’s comfortable and having a good time.

-Dancing was banned in Shinjuku’s gay clubs starting August of 2012, with signs and tables installed on the dance floor to deter dancing.
-Some dancing still occurs, but not a full-¬on dance scene.
+Dancing was banned in Shinjuku’s gay clubs starting in August 2012, with signs and tables installed on the dance floor to deter dancing.
+Some dancing still occurs, but not a full-on dance scene.

-Saunas can be even less welcoming of foreigners than bars, for all of the same reasons, combined with a prejudicial fear of HIV as a foreigners’ disease.
-If saunas are your thing, you’ll need to know the etiquette, which is described in our full guide.
+Saunas can be even less welcoming of foreigners than bars, for all the same reasons, combined with a prejudicial fear of HIV as a foreigners’ disease.
+If saunas are your thing, you’ll need to know the etiquette.

-Guided group tours: There are many tours offered by mainstream companies, but we highly recommend the tour offering by our friends at Out Adventures.
+Guided group tours: There are many tours offered by mainstream companies, but we highly recommend the tour offered by our friends at Out Adventures.

 Full-itinerary planning assistance: In our search for assistance and information, all gay roads in Tokyo led to Shintaro, the owner of OutAsia Travel.
-His insights and assistance in putting together a customised itinerary is highly recommended.
-Be sure to mention ManAboutWorld when you contact him.
+His insights and assistance in putting together a customized itinerary are highly recommended.
+Be sure to mention Ed Salvato when you contact him.